 Gaps often occur when there is a high expectation about what your company promised, and the customer feels that the expectation was not met.

 If a person has already made a complaint, but feels that you did not listen or take action, they can become so frustrated that they share their dissatisfaction in public (such as on social media).
 In reality, however, very few people will take the time to criticize an organization.
 If a customer feels that their initial complaint was not taken seriously – whether it’s a B2B or B2C situation – they might simply move to your competitor in silence.
+This clearly highlights that we need to have a retention strategy in place.

 People want to see that your organization is taking actionable steps to solve their problem.
 When you add an issue for resolution to your road map, you should inform the customer and keep them in the loop – especially if the solution will take some time.
 Customers care about your ability to listen – perhaps even more than they do about your ability to solve the issue immediately.